Cookies and tracking technologies

 We may also track IP addresses.
 An IP Address is a number that can identify an Internet Service Provider and country location.
 It cannot provide other personal information.

-OCLC maintains a list of the cookies we use on our main sites and services, which may be found here.
+OCLC maintains a list of the cookies we use on our main sites and services.
 The list also contains a short description of the cookie and the period of time the cookie will remain on your device if you take no actions to block or remove the cookie.
 OCLC operates dozens of Web sites and services and we will continually work to keep this document up to date with accurate information.

 You are not obliged to accept cookies and may modify your browser so that it will not accept cookies.
 The browser you use to surf the web not only allows you to see the cookies that you have got but also allows you to control their use.